FedericoMelograna/Epiblaster_implementation/README.md

 That can be easily installed from the CRAN.
 The implementation is based on a UNIX system, so it naturally adapts to the server, but need git bash or similar to run on a WINDOWS machine.
 It has been tested on both a windows machine with wsl.exe ( Ubuntu 20.04 LTS (GNU/Linux 4.4.0-19041-Microsoft x86_64)  )  and the server.

+## Data shape

+The data should be in a “ “ space separed file in which the outcome is in a column named “Class” and each other column is a SNP with the column name the SNP name

 ## Epiblaster script implementation